CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 	======================================================================
 	Enter your choice:

-cmd.sh needs a file called gateway_id.txt that should contain the ID of your gateway.
+`cmd.sh` needs a file called `gateway_id.txt` that should contain the ID of your gateway.
 As indicated previously, the gateway ID is composed of 8 bytes in hexadecimal notation with the last 5 bytes being the last 5 bytes of the gateway eth0 interface MAC address.
-It is exactely the same ID that the one indicated in gateway_conf.json.
-If you start cmd.sh without this gateway_id.txt file, it will create such file by determining last 5 bytes of the gateway eth0 interface MAC address:
+It is exactely the same ID that the one indicated in `gateway_conf.json`.
+If you start `cmd.sh` without this `gateway_id.txt` file, `cmd.sh` will create such file by determining last 5 bytes of the gateway eth0 interface MAC address:

 	> cat gateway_id.txt
 	00000027EBBEDA21

-cmd.sh will also set the gateway id in the gateway_conf.json file: "gateway_ID" : "00000027EBBEDA21".
+`cmd.sh` will also set the gateway id in the `gateway_conf.json` file: "gateway_ID" : "00000027EBBEDA21".

 Normally, the LoRa gateway starts automatically on boot.
 To verify that you have a running gateway, use option 3.